NAYEEM-2005/MY-LEARNING/PORTFOLIO/README.md

-## CODSOFT WEB DEVELOPMENT  ##

-TASK-2 {PORTFOLIO}
+PORTFOLIO:

 NOTE: This is not my original Portfolio.
-I just created this one  to complete the task in this internship..
+I just created this one  to learn how to make it.
       So, the skills added in it is false.
 I'am a beginner in frontend developement.This is also the reason I didn't add my actual photo.
 It's just a simple portfolio created by me to learn HTML and CSS properly..so that I can further improve myself.

 ## Overview